zhanxw/rvtests/README.md

 If rvtests fails to fit using a certain model, it cannot calculate P-value reliably.
 Rvtests will print P-value as -1 instead of any number between 0 and 1 to indicate that an error occurred.
 However, this should rarely happen.
 Please contact us if you have further questions.

+* Why SKAT Q-values reported by rvtests are different from the SKAT R package?

+We strictly follow the notations in the SKAT publication.
+However, in SKAT R package, its implementation is slightly different.
+For example, in quantitative trait anlaysis, Q is divided by (2 * \hat{sigma2}) in the R package, but not in rvtests.
+Although Q values can be different, the P-values from the two software packges should be comparable (minor differences exist due to numerical issues).

 # Feedback/Contact